-Ruling seems to give town control of statue - Farmville
+COLUMN — Ruling seems to give town control of statue - Farmville

-Ruling seems to give town control of statue
+COLUMN — Ruling seems to give town control of statue

 A recent Virginia Supreme Court ruling could free up the Town of Farmville to finally determine the fate of the town’s Confederate statue.